EdmundGoodman/edmundgoodman.github.io/content/posts/blog_canary.md

 <span style="color: red;">This is some text styled through raw HTML.</span>
 {{< /raw_html >}}

+## Block comment

+> The chief aim of the present investigation has been to determine
+> experimentally the causes of the symptoms produced in man by carbonic oxide,
+> and particularly the relation of the changes in the blood to the symptoms, to
+> the percentage of carbonic oxide breathed, and to the period during which the
+> inhalation is continued.
+>
+> -- *John Scott Haldane*

 ## Admonitions

 {{< note >}}
 This is a note admonition.

+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 {{< /note >}}

 {{< warning title="Custom warning title" >}}